chaitanyaRathod14/oaqjp-final-project-emb-ai/README.md

+# Final Project

+## Emotion Detection

+This project is an Emotion Detection application using Watson NLP.

 # EmotionDetection

 EmotionDetection is a Flask web application that identifies emotions in a sentence using the IBM Watson NLP Emotion Lite API.